Lenzebo/drl_nanodegree_p3_collab_compet/Report.md

 That means I could use PPO or DDPG similar to the previous assignment.
 I decided to go for PPO, as I expected better convergence for these sparse rewards (hit ground or ball over net).
+The network chosen were two fully connected neural networks for actor (that returns an action mean and std) and the critic (which returns the expected value from a particular state and action).

+The normal distribution in the actor network with an initial standard deviation of 1 allows balancing exploration at the beginning of the training and reduces over the time of training.

+As both agents are having the same policy, they both share actor and critic network during training.

 The algorithm was implemented after [click here](https://arxiv.org/abs/1707.06347):